Exotic non-leaves with infinitely many ends: Exotic structures on

-\begin{rem} Using Lemma \ref{l:extension}, we choose $r_\psi$ so that $\mathring{\mathbf{K}}_t\in\MM$ for all $t>r_\psi$.
-Also note that this proposition shows that the underlying topological manifold of any $Z\in \MM$ has a continuum of non-diffeomorphic smooth structures. \end{rem}
+\begin{remark} Using Lemma \ref{l:extension}, we choose $r_\psi$ so that $\mathring{\mathbf{K}}_t\in\MM$ for all $t>r_\psi$.
+Also note that this proposition shows that the underlying topological manifold of any $Z\in \MM$ has a continuum of non-diffeomorphic smooth structures. \end{remark}